 Last week I went to the playground with my family.
 We were there for my oldest son’s occupational therapy session.
 The therapist is a woman about my age and she recently moved out of the neighborhood to live in another part of the city.
 It was a beautiful day and we basically had the playground to ourselves.
 Micah ran around on the playground equipment and swung on the swings.
 During our time there a couple of kids came in and also ran around the playground for a few minutes before leaving again.
 Because we had the place to ourselves when we came in we kind of had our belongings scattered throughout the entrance of the place.
 My youngest son Ezra was sitting quietly in his stroller in one area and the therapist’s bag and purse were about 20 feet away from the stroller.

 After awhile another kid came to play at the playground.
 He looked to be about eight or so.
 He was having a hard time opening the gate to the playground.
 (In his defense, it was a bit tricky.
 I had a hard time myself.)
 When the therapist noticed the boy trying to open the gate she leaned over to me and said, “I’m going to go grab my bag.”
 I thought as she was over there she would help the boy open the gate.
 But she just grabbed her bag and put it over with the stroller, closer to where we were.
 Then she just kind of stood there watching the boy struggle to open the gate.
 Eventually she told him how to get the lock to open so he could swing open the gate.

-I was kind of shocked by her actions.
-She hadn’t reacted this way to the two other children that came in earlier.
+I was kind of shocked by her actions, though.
+She hadn’t reacted this way to the two other children that had come in earlier.
 She didn’t feel the need to go move her bag when they came in.
-It was only when this boy was attempting to come in, and then she seemed reluctant to even help him.
+It was only when this boy was attempting to come in, and even then she seemed reluctant to help him.

 I’m sure the therapist wouldn’t perceive herself as being racist.
 But her actions told a different story.